cvanderkolk/ralphie-twitch-bot/README.md

 Finishing the flow will present you with a refresh token to save in your environment/config.

 ## Streamlabs Credentials
 Just like with Twitch, you'll have to [create an application in Streamlabs' developer console](https://dev.streamlabs.com/docs/register-your-application).
-Then you can get your access token either by going through [the auth flow yourself](https://dev.streamlabs.com/docs/obtain-an-access_token) or by inserting your credentials & firing the built-in express server with `node web` like above, then <a href="https://localhost:3000/auth/streamlabs">logging in</a> with the given endpoint: https://localhost:3000/auth/streamlabs
+Then you can get your access token either by going through [the auth flow yourself](https://dev.streamlabs.com/docs/obtain-an-access_token) or by inserting your credentials (grep "FILL-ME-IN") & firing the built-in express server with `node web` like above, then <a href="https://localhost:3000/auth/streamlabs">logging in</a> with the given endpoint: https://localhost:3000/auth/streamlabs

 Finishing the flow will present you with an access token to save in your environment/config.